google/vim-coverage/README.md

 an error message if provider is not available.
 Normally you will trigger providers via key mappings and/or autocommand hooks.

-vim-coverage currently defines one coverage provider, a coverage.py provider for python.
+vim-coverage currently defines several coverage providers:
+1. A [coverage.py](https://coverage.readthedocs.io/) provider for python.
+2. A [covimerage](https://github.com/Vimjas/covimerage) provider for vimscript.
+3. An lcov provider for [lcov](https://github.com/linux-test-project/lcov)
+(and, by extension, gcov).

 See https://github.com/google/vim-coverage/issues for other planned integrations.

 Coverage offers a lot of customization on colors and signs rendered for covered